spuithori/svelte-ionic-app/README.md

 - ItemSliding sometimes does not catch the gesture - known issue - needs fix in @ionic/core

-- Many "File not found errors" on css.map files.
+- Many "File not found errors" on css.map files in the demo app.
 I frankly don't really mind these.
 Maybe it is easy to get rid of these, but for now, I leave it.

+Check https://github.com/Tommertom/svelte-ionic-app/issues for most recent overview of issues.

 ## Things not being implemented